HanoverStatsLabs/resources/commands.md

 #### Options

 - `horizontal`: By default the bars will be horizontal.
 If you would prefer vertical bars, add the option `horizontal=FALSE`.
+- `origin`: Barcharts should start at 0, but sometimes the default setting does not force that behavior.
+Set `origin=0` to achieve that.

 #### Examples